cmmeyers-x/cfg/README.md

 `|` is reserved for rule alternation
 `lambda` specifies the empty string

-Language config files define a stream of language tokens (intermediate format void a lexer framework) Each token is separated by newlines, each line containing either TOKEN or TOKEN TOKENVALUE
+Language config files define a stream of language tokens (intermediate format void a lexer framework; extension: `.tok`)
+Each token is separated by newlines, each line containing either TOKEN or TOKEN TOKENVALUE

 ### EXAMPLE